Mallorcan phrases | Most common phrases for everyday life

 Saying goodbye to a friend or stranger in Mallorcan is not that difficult.
 Just use the following phrases:

-Goodbye!
-Adéu! [əˈðew]
+Goodbye! in Mallorcan Adéu! [əˈðew]

-Take care of yourself!
-Cuida’t! [ˈkujðət]
+Take care of yourself! in Mallorcan Cuida’t! [ˈkujðət]

-See you tomorrow Fins demà [ˈfins dəˈma]
+See you tomorrow in Mallorcan Fins demà [ˈfins dəˈma]

-See you soon Fins aviat [ˈfins əβiˈat]
+See you soon in Mallorcan Fins aviat [ˈfins əβiˈat]

-See you later Fins després [ˈfins dəsˈpɾes]
+See you later in Mallorcan Fins després [ˈfins dəsˈpɾes]

-Good night Bona nit [ˈbɔnə ˈnit]
+Good night in Mallorcan Bona nit [ˈbɔnə ˈnit]

-Sleep well Dormen bé [ˈdɔɾmən ˈbe]
+Sleep well in Mallorcan Dormen bé [ˈdɔɾmən ˈbe]

 How do I introduce myself in Mallorcan?